kelvinlawson/atomthreads/ports/cortex-m/README.md

 ships with broken nano support.
 To enable necessary workarounds, uncomment the line `#FIX_DEBIAN := true` in the Makefile or pass `FIX_DEBIAN=true` as a command line option to make.
+If you are using this fix, be advised that when switching between nano and regular builds, you will have to do a `make realclean` first.

 ## Code Layout
 The "classic" port components (code needed for task set-up and context